SumanthAppala/Vehicle_Identification_System/README.md

 Step 4:
 Once the UI pops up in browser, upload an image from 'data/sample_images' and it will process and display the out image and text

+# Note:
+In the inference code, we use a 'SingletonMeta' type class.
+This ensures that only one instance of the class is created, no matter how many times it's called upon.
+This pattern can significantly reduce loading time as the initialization happens only once.

 # Important files/locations:

 - run_app.py: is the main file that need to be run for the UI to open, and accept inputs, as well as display the output.